 Writing itself was a intricate voyage of mind and heart that would sync the writer with his/her readers.
 Does it always today?
 The once long poems that would be occupy page(s) now confines to a mere few lines.
 Do we blame our attention capacity now or feelings have been too chaotic to infuse a ‘Sonnet‘ or more complex ‘Villanelle’.
 Grammar which was once an essence of impactful poetry is hammered in the name of humour, instant gratification.
 It has successfully developed a niche to read quick poetry having its own cult status.

 Today, the definition of being cool and in the league demands we whip a new dish not knowing whether it deserves more salt or sugar.
+Is the ethos of poetry lost or still alive?
 In era of digitization, poetry has got itself into its own Rebranding.
 It has been boon for many of them who get a chance to share their work getting them more visibility and connected community.
 Eg: Insta Posts, haikus.

 In gamut of writing, and the whirlwind world of publishing, which took ages (read :months or even years), today poets have entered the world of literary festivals, writing contests, anthologies etc. Self publishing has thus created its own niche justifying its ethos.